mesosphere/marathon/docs/docs/pods.md

 The Mesos containerizer simplifies networking by allowing the containers of each pod instance to share a network namespace and communicate over localhost.
 If you specify a container network without a name in a pod definition, it will be assigned to the default network.

-If you neeed other applications to communicate with your pod, specify an endpoint in your pod definition.
+If you need other applications to communicate with your pod, specify an endpoint in your pod definition.
 Other applications will communicate with your pod by addressing those endpoints.
 See [the Examples section](#endpoints) for more information.

 In your pod definition you can declare a `host` or `container` network type.
 Pods created with `host` type share the network namespace of the host.
 Pods created with `container` type use virtual networking.
-If you specify the `container` network type, you must also declare a virtual network name in the `name` field.
+If you specify the `container` network type and Marathon was not configured to have a default network name, you must also declare a virtual network name in the `name` field.
 See the [Examples](link) section for the full JSON.

 ## Ephemeral Storage
 Containers within a pod share ephemeral storage.
-You can mount volumes by different names on each container in the pod.
+Volumes are declared at the pod-level and referenced by `name` when mounting them into specific containers.

 ## Pod Definitions
 Pods are configured via a JSON pod definition, which is similar to an [application definition](http://mesosphere.github.io/marathon/docs/application-basics.html).
 You must declare the resources required by each container in the pod because Mesos, not Marathon, determines how and when to perform isolation for all resources requested by a pod.